 In June 2018, the Company adopted its 2018 Equity Incentive Plan (Prior 2018 Plan).
 The Prior 2018 Plan provided for the Company to sell or issue common stock or restricted common stock, or to grant incentive stock options or nonqualified stock options for the purchase of common stock, to employees, members of the Company's Board of Directors and consultants of the Company under terms and provisions established by the Company's Board of Directors.
 In September 2018, the Board of Directors adopted a new amended and restated 2018 Equity Incentive Plan as a successor to and continuation of the Prior 2018 Plan, which became effective in October 2018 (the 2018 Plan), which authorized additional shares for issuance and provided for an automatic annual increase to the number of shares issuable under the 2018 Plan by an amount equal to 5% of the total number of shares of common stock outstanding on December 31st of the preceding calendar year.
 The term of any stock option granted under the 2018 Plan cannot exceed 10 years.
 The Company generally grants stock-based awards with service conditions only.
 Options granted typically vest over a four-year period but may be granted with different vesting terms.
 Restricted Stock Units granted typically vest annually over a four-year period but may be granted with different vesting terms.
-Options shall not have an exercise price less than 100% of the fair market value of the Company, the exercise price shall not be less than 110% of the fair market value of a common share of stock on the date of grant.
+Options shall not have an exercise price less than 100% of the fair market value of the Company's common stock on the grant date.
+If the individual possesses more than 10% of the combined voting power of all classes of stock of the Company, the exercise price shall not be less than 110% of the fair market value of a common share of stock on the date of grant.
 This requirement is applicable to incentive stock options only.